ricardoboss/webhook-tooter/README.md

 $mastodon->setClientSecret(xxxxx); // by creating an application in the developer
 $mastodon->setBearerToken(xxxxx);  // options on your mastodon instance.

 // 4c.
-You can supply any API you want as all it needs to implement is the WebhookTooterAPI interface
+You can supply any API you want as all it needs to implement is the ApiService interface
-$custom = new class implements WebhookTooterAPI {
+$custom = new class implements ApiService {
     public function send(string $message): object {
         // TODO: send the given message to an API
     }